Bugs And Weeds

 What is a pest?

-A pest can be anything that you wouldn't want around, like bugs in your home, or weeds in your lawn or landscape.
+A pest can be anything that you wouldn’t want around, like bugs in your home, or weeds in your lawn or landscape.
 It is something that exists in a place where it does not belong.
-They are there for a reason that we don't immediately understand.
-To paraphrase Emerson: "Weeds are plants whose usefulness we have not yet determined."
-Understanding why they are where they are, will aid us in our attempt to prevent pests.
+They are there for a reason that we may not immediately understand.
+To paraphrase Emerson: “Weeds are plants whose usefulness we have not yet determined.”
+Understanding why they are where they are will aid us in our attempt to prevent pests.

 For our purposes on this site, pests fall into two categories: Bugs, and weeds.